Sonia-96/MyStudyNotes/Network & Security/Network.md

 2. port - process ID
    - usualy uint_16 (0 ~ 2<sup>16</sup> - 1 = 65535)
    - ports < 1024 are priviledged by the OS, so you need elevated priviledges to listen on those ports
-   - the server choose its own port number
+   - the server chooses its own port number
      - standard port: 80 for HTTP, 443 for HTTPS, 53 for DNS
    - clients are assigned an ephemeral port number (usually a high arbitrary number) by the OS
 3. TCP/UDP connections